 Multiple Intelligence Testing: Our Services

 We can provide multi-intelligence testing that shows your strengths and weaknesses among some of the eight axes.
-Then, we can fill in the gaps using interviews with you about the other areas.
+Then, we can fill in the gaps by interviewing you about the other areas.
 The result is a report that gives a full picture of your abilities.
 This information can prove very helpful as you make decisions during transitional times.

 Multi-Intelligence Testing Axes